ferminb10/PyBer_Analysis/README.md

 ## Results
 Using the Pandas groupby() function with the count() and sum() methods on PyBer DataFrame columns, the the total number of rides, total number of drivers, and the total fares were found for each city type.
 Then, the average fare per ride and per driver was calculated for each city type.
 Finally, these parameters were added to a new DataFrame and formatted into columns.

+The differences in ride-sharing data among the different city types are that there are more total rides in Urban areas, then follows Suburban and Rural, respectfully.
+Ride-sharing data, shown in Figure 1, include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 ### Pyber Summary
 ![pyber_summary_df](https://user-images.githubusercontent.com/107658895/178622101-39e389c7-6189-404f-b665-547ba45b0dad.png)
 ##### Figure 1: Displays the ride and driver summary for each city type.